Biden can nominate two judges to serve on the influential D.C. Circuit

 The announcement from Tatel, a Clinton nominee who took the seat vacated by the elevation of Justice Ruth Bader Ginsburg, is one of what is expected to be a wave of retirements of judges nationwide.
 More than one-third of judges serving on the federal appeals courts are eligible because of their age and years of service to take “senior status.”

-The openings will allow Biden to make his mark on the judiciary after former president Donald Trump installed judges at a record pace.
+The openings will allow Biden to make his mark on the judiciary after President Donald Trump installed judges at a record pace.
 In addition to Tatel, Biden will be in position to pick the replacement for Judge Merrick Garland, whose nomination to serve as attorney general is pending before the Senate.

 Tatel, a former civil rights advocate who has been blind for most of his adult life, is considered one of the more liberal judges on the D.C.
 Circuit.
 In nearly three decades on the court, Tatel has written on a broad range of subjects, including the death penalty, presidential power and the First Amendment.